JustinElsamah/Sliding_Puzzle/README.md

  You are permitted to slide blocks horizontally or vertically into the blank square.

- My solution uses a general artificial intelligence methodology known as the A* search algorithm and a princeton's minimum priority queue API
+ My solution uses a general artificial intelligence methodology known as the A* search algorithm and princeton's minimum priority queue API